 Through this experience, participants will have an opportunity for full immersion in this Florida ecosystem and will get to see that sometimes you do not have to go across the globe to see vital wildlife communities and learn about conservation challenges.

 Notes on Trip Costs

-Price includes: Oceanic Naturalist and guide for all activities on Day 2 & 3, private boat with a captain, hot and cold beverages, all snorkel equipment including wet suites, Tree Farm tour, and group dinner Sunday evening.
-Price also includes all tips to naturalist and boat captain.
+Price includes: Oceanic Naturalist and guide for all activities on Day 2 & 3, private boat with a captain, hot and cold beverages, all snorkel equipment including wet suites, Tree Farm tour, and one group dinner.

 click to expand